 Bonus tip: “hug” stuff like light posts, trees, etc. for more stability.

-Using the Neck Strap
+Using a Neck Strap

 Extend the camera out and pull the strap tight around your neck.